raspberrypilearning/rainbow-run/en/step_2.md

 --- task ---

-From the **Parts** folder, drag a 'Ramp_CurveDown' into the Scene view.
-Position the curved ramp so it connects closely with the Ramp_Spiral part.
+From the **Parts** folder, drag a 'CurveDown' into the Scene view.
+Position the curved ramp so it connects closely with the 'Spiral' part.

 Use **Vertex snapping** to position your part.